Force over Distance: Chapter 50

 He looked back at her, eyebrows lifted.

-She finished tying off his boot laces, gave him the ghost of a smile, shrugged, and nodded.
+She finished tying off his laces and gave him the ghost of a smile.

-“That was a direct order, lieutenant,” Telford snapped.
+“That was a direct order, lieutenant,” Telford said.
 “Or wasn’t that clear?”

 Wray smoothed Young’s hair, straightened his collar, then stood and offered him a hand.